Why Dogs Bark

 Wrinkling Their Muzzle

-Dogs have different ways of showing their varying moods.
-Of course, not all of them are positive.
+It goes without saying, but dogs have different ways of showing their varying moods.
+And it also goes without saying that not all of them are positive.
+After all, they get angry, sad, and worried like any other mammal.
 When a dog wrinkles their muzzle, it is most likely a sign of them being aggressive.

 If they show their teeth and snarl, you should take this as a sign that you need to remove them from the situation they are in.
-These kinds of actions can mean that your dog is prepared to attack if they feel it’s necessary.
+These kinds of actions can mean that your dog is prepared to attack if they feel it is necessary.